 The goal of FACE Africa is to ensure every resident in Liberia has access to clean drinking water.
 After achieving this objective, the organization aims to extend its services to other African nations facing water shortage problems like Liberia.

-5 Business Lessons from Saran Kaba Jones
+5 business lessons from Saran Kaba Jones

 #1.
 Business takes more than passion

-Passion and enthusiasm are often termed as the key to success in business.
+Passion and enthusiasm are often termed the key to success in business.
 However, passion can easily blind new entrepreneurs to the amount of money they require to sustain their businesses and how they can get it.

 #2.
 Don’t be cheap

 #3.
-Stay open about failure
+Stay open to failure

 The successful entrepreneur says there is nothing wrong with mentioning to investors that your first business attempt didn’t succeed.
-But assure them that your second attempt will be successful because you’ve learned from your past failures.
+But, assure them that your second attempt will be successful because you’ve learned from your past failures.

 #4.
 Inspire other workers

 Jones says that the ability to motivate the people you work with to give their best all the time is very important.
-Workers look upon their employers for encouragement and inspiration.
+Workers look to their employers for encouragement and inspiration.
 Thus, know when to lead and when to step back and allow others to lead

-#5: Leaders should Lift others
+#5: Leaders should lift others

 A good leader should lift the vision of others to a higher sight.
 Besides, leaders should inspire others to challenge themselves and make effort to become the best.
 According to Jones, a leader should inspire, listen, and empower.

-Jones puts a smile on the faces of Liberian women and children by providing them clean and safe water.
+Jones puts a smile on the faces of Liberian women and children by providing them with clean and safe water.
 Through FACE Africa, thousands of Liberians can now drink water without the fear of getting ill.

-Also, you don’t need to have a lot of money to make your dream a reality.
+Also, you don’t need to have all the money in the world to make your dream a reality.
 The problem with many people is that they sit on their dreams because they don’t have all the money they need to get started.